 Keep America Beautiful Month reminds Americans to take responsibility for America’s environment.
 Children can visit a website at: http://www.kab.org.

-Mathematics and Statistics Awareness Month not only focuses on the roles of mathematics and statistics in education and society, but it also helps people know about the changes in mathematics education.
-This year’s theme is “The Future of Prediction.”
+Mathematics and Statistics Awareness Month not only focuses on the roles of mathematics and statistics in education and society, but it also helps people know about changes in mathematics.
 Children can visit a website at: http://www.mathstatmonth.org/mathstatmonth/msamhome.

 National Library Week helps make Americans aware of all the services available to the public in the libraries.
-This year the week is April 7-13, and the theme is “Libraries = Strong Communities.”
+This year the week is April 19 to 25, and the theme is “Find Your Place in the Library.”
 Children can visit a website at: Library Week.

 Earth Day is April 22.
-This year’s theme is “Protect Our Species.”
+This year’s theme is “Climate Action.”